 These are some of the best and widely used Linux commands for DevOps our experts have picked to help you in your DevOps journey.
 By creatively implementing these commands into your work processes, you can start to feel the heat of becoming an expert Linux user.

-upGrad is offering Executive PG Programme in Software Development – Specialisation in DevOps in which you will learn to deliver applications and services at a very high velocity in the organization.
+upGrad is offering Advanced Certificate Programme in DevOps from IIIT Bangalore in which you will learn to deliver applications and services at a very high velocity in the organization.
 The faculty at upGrad will teach you every ins and outs of DevOps and why learning it will make a profitable career for you.

 Check out the DevOps job opportunities.

 How has Linux evolved over the years?

 When Linux was initially introduced in the year 1991, it provided support only to an 8086 processor.
 Over its tenure, it expanded its support to run on a diverse range of processors.
 There are limited operating systems that are flexible to operate on tons of processors.
 Some of these processors that Linux is compatible with include PowerPC, Motorola, IBM S/390, AMD, IA-32, and SPARC.
 Linux’s similarity to UNIX mainly lies around its implementation of UNIX API.
 Today, Linux is an operating system that is growing at the fastest pace.
 Since Linux is also open-source, it is easy for anyone to work on the OS, and modify it to fit their machine’s specifications.

 What is the benefit of Linux over Windows?